Lectrum/breakpoints-json/README.md

 If you use babel, imported JSON should automatic transformed to JavaScript object.

-Here is simple example on native JavaScript.
-It is a function `check()`, which returned to you breakpoint (type Object) that corresponds to your current window size.
+Here is a simple example written in native JavaScript.
+It is a `check()` function, which returns a breakpoint (type Object) to you that corresponds to your current window size.

 ```javascript
 import breakpoints from 'breakpoints-json';